 Ian Morris BSc.
 (Hons) Textile Technology, C. Text.
 FTI , is a highly experienced textile and project management technical specialist, with 36 years experience at Marks & Spencer, plus a further 2 years of independent technical consultancy since mid 2014.
 His specialist fields are compliance, sustainability, quality management, and product development for clothing retailers, brands, and their vendors, to very high standards.
 During his three-decade career at M&S, he worked on the development, specification, delivery, and testing of products as diverse as lingerie, hosiery, knitwear, casualwear, swimwear, and outerwear.

-After many years working in various sectors of the textile industry, Jonty is now the Head of Global Quality Assurance for ASOS.
+After many years working in various sectors of the textile industry, Jonty is now the Head of Quality Sourcing for Primark.

 Diane is Fabric Technical & Development Manager for Berwin & Berwin Ltd. It is a long established tailoring manufacturer and significant supplier of menswear to the UK high street.
 Additionally they supply several international markets including Canada, Germany, Switzerland, Ireland, and Russia.
 Brands run by the business include Berwin & Berwin, Hechter, Lambretta, Paul Costelloe and Baumler.
 Diane has over 35 years' experience working in textile mills, garment making and retail as a fabric specialist.